-- 3. To add multiple copies of the same block, add a block, select the block, press Ctrl + C, then Ctrl + V, Ctrl + V, etc. - 4.
+- 3. To add multiple copies of the same block, add a block, select the block, press Ctrl + C, then press Ctrl + V the required number of times. - 4.
 To dismiss the Add block window, press Esc.

 Xilinx Tools > Save as blockAdd default